 This IOC represents the local end point of the control plane interface (NG-C) between the gNB and AMF or the gNB and AIOTF.
 The transport network layer is built on IP transport.
 For the reliable transport of signalling messages, SCTP is added on top of IP.
 The application layer signalling protocol is referred to as NG-AP (NG Application Protocol).

-3GPP TS 38.470 [7] noted that "one gNB-CU and a set of gNB-DUs are visible to other logical nodes as a gNB or an en-gNB where the gNB terminates the Xn and the NG interfaces, and the en-gNB terminates the X2 and the S1-U interfaces".4.3.10.2 Attributes
+3GPP TS 38.470 [7] noted that "one gNB-CU and a set of gNB-DUs are visible to other logical nodes as a gNB or an en-gNB where the gNB terminates the Xn and the NG interfaces, and the en-gNB terminates the X2 and the S1-U interfaces".

+When the MWAB functionality is supported, the BH PDU session(s) transport the NG-C interface traffic between the WAB-GNB and the AMF.
+The “remoteAddress” attribute specifies the IP address of the AMF instance the WAB-GNB connects to.

+4.3.10.2 Attributes

 The EP_NgC IOC includes attributes inherited from EP_RP IOC (defined in TS 28.622 [30]) and the following attributes: